Can A Bad PCV Valve Cause Engine Knock?

 To avoid this from occurring, we strongly recommend that you replace your timing belt at the manufacturer’s recommended period.

-Replacing a timing belt is a substantial service that requires readjusting your timing to get everything back in right alignment with your vehicle.
+Replacing a timing belt is a substantial service that requires readjusting your timing to get everything back in the right alignment with your vehicle.

 When it comes to doing it themselves, the average person does not typically have the necessary knowledge or skills.